Mohammadpur, Dhaka | editor@sarpo.net

 There are many different types of wood that can be used for firewood, but some are better than others.
 The best firewood to burn is hardwood because it provides more heat and burns for a longer period of time.
 Softwoods like pine or cedar may burn faster, but they don’t provide as much heat.

 Hardwoods like oak, maple, and cherry are the best choices for firewood because they have a high density.
 This means they’ll release more heat and last longer when burning.
-If you have a fireplace or wood stove, these are the ideal type of logs to use.
+If you have a fireplace or wood stove, these are the ideal types of logs to use.

 Softwoods like pine or cedar may be easier to find and cheaper, but they won’t give you the same results as hardwoods.
 They tend to burn quickly and don’t put out as much heat.
 If you want your fire to last all night long, stick with hardwoods.